 This is a common pattern in enterprise lean startups, particularly with bigger companies having a lot of legacy processes.

 Note: This is not the same as Randy Komisar's analog/antilog thought experiment for formulating a value proposition or identifying a problem.
 The goal here is to gather actual user feedback, based on something physical that approximates the final form of the product.

 Can vary widely.
 It depends on how long both the physical and digital forms of the product will take to build, and what exactly you are trying to test.

-Formulate a hypothesis which implies the existence of a physical version of the product in order to conduct testing
+Formulate a hypothesis that implies the existence of a physical version of the product in order to conduct testing.

 Over-engineering/gold-plating: Sometimes a good physical product feature will solve the problem better than fancy software and engineering.

 Over-focusing on technology: If the tech is proven or low risk, test the business model first (especially customer needs).

 "A minimum viable product is not always a smaller/cheaper version of your final product." @sgblank

 Got a tip?
 Add a tweetable quote by emailing us: firstname.lastname@example.org

 While selling a digital information product, the experiment team gathered early versions of this data “by hand,” then produced a printed report for test customers.
 This printed report provided real value and was used to gather feedback.
 Eventually, the team created a digital version of this report.